Adam-Alive/personal-finance-tracker/README.md

 ![screenshot](documentation/closing-message.png)

 ### Future Features

-- Title
+- **Text Colour**
-    - Any
+    - Use [colorama](https://pypi.org/project/colorama/) to add colour to CLI text eg. red for the deficit figures and bold for other text.
-- Title
+- **Currency Symbols**
-    - Any
+    - Ask user to choose currency symbols and apply these to the output using [currency-symbols](https://pypi.org/project/currency-symbols/)
-- Title
+- **Decimal Places**
-    - Any colorama used for including color in the terminal
+    - Add two decimal places function to give a more precise output for the user – **check with Tim about this.**

 ## Tools & Technologies Used